Bath on a Budget

-If you need assistance finding accommodation to suit your budget, speak to the staff at our Visitor Information Centre on 0844 847 5256, who can help to find you some last minute hotel deals too.
+If you need assistance finding accommodation to suit your budget, speak to the staff at our Visitor Information Centre on 0844 847 5256 (calls cost 4p per minute), who can help to find you some last minute hotel deals too.

 If you’re travelling to Bath on a First Great Western train service, keep hold of your ticket and download one the many 2 for 1 offers available at Bath attractions and restaurants.

 Walking tours with the Mayor of Bath Honorary Guides are a wonderful way to get to know the city.
 The tours are free, last around 2 hours and take you around the city’s key points of historical interest.
 If you prefer to explore the area at your own pace, why not download one of our free audio guides?
 Choose from the World Heritage Site Audio Tour, which takes you on a route around Bath’s museums, or Follow in the Footsteps of Jane Austen.
 You might also be interested in our free Bath Movie Map, which guides you around the different areas of the city that have been used as television and film locations.

 Things to do

 Soak up the very essence of Bath by enjoying the beautiful architecture and sightseeing hotspots on foot, which won't cost you a penny!
 The Royal Crescent, Circus, Pulteney Bridge and Bath Abbey are all within a short walk of each other, with many other fascinating stopping-off points on route.

 Exploring the nearby cycling routes or taking a stroll or a picnic in one of Bath's many beautiful parks and gardens is a relaxing and inexpensive way to spend time in the city.